Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 Assessment question

-Have you identified users/usergroups who will receive alerts?
+Have you identified users/user groups who will receive alerts?

 Have you defined processes to be followed in response to various alerts?